 Orinam, founded in 2003, is an all-volunteer unregistered collective of LGBTIQA+ people and allies based in Chennai, Tamil Nadu.
 It functions as a support, cultural and activist space.
 On-the-ground activities including meet-ups, peer counselling and referrals, film festivals and literary events, sensitisation workshops, and advocacy and networking with other LGBTIQA+ and other progressive groups and movements in the city, state and country.

 Orinam (ஓரினம்) is a Tamil word that means ‘One kind’ or ‘One community’.

-Our Vision is a world where individuals of all sexual orientations and genders are able to access their human rights free of discrimination.
+Our Vision is a world where individuals of all sexual orientations, genders and sex characteristics are able to access their human rights free of discrimination.

-Our Mission is to enhance understanding of alternate sexualities and gender identities among families, communities and society (with a geo-cultural Tamil Nadu, India, focus) and provide a platform for creative expression, personal and social commentary by LGBT people of Tamil origin and our allies.
+Our Mission is to enhance understanding of alternate sexualities, gender identities and intersex differences among families, communities and society (with a geo-cultural Tamil Nadu, India, focus) and provide a platform for creative expression, personal and social commentary by LGBTIQA+ people of Tamil origin and our allies.

 Our Tagline, also the rallying call of Chennai’s first Rainbow Pride held in 2009, is the quote by Tamil poet and freedom fighter Mahakavi Bharathi, translated as:

 This line stresses the notion of sameness across difference, or unity in diversity, a cornerstone of India’s national aspiration and basis for the LGBTIQA+ struggle for equality.

 Our logo represents the spectrum of genders and sexualities beyond binaries.
 The gender symbols in different colours merge into the ‘O’ of Orinam, indicating a fundamental oneness, as articulated in Bharathiyar’s quote.